Get an annual AARP membership for only $9. Offer ends 12/11.

 » Dive Deeper: A 2024 guide to nursing homes

 Long-term care insurance policies often cover all or most nursing home expenses.10 Medicare only covers the first 100 days of a nursing home stay.
-It doesn’t cover long-term stays but will cover the medical expenses you’ll incur while you’re in residence.
+It doesn’t cover long-term stays but will cover the medical bills you’ll incur while you’re in residence.

 Memory Care